raisely/datastore-env/README.md

 NB: If you use a `.env` file, you must still use a tool like [dotenv](https://github.com/motdotla/dotenv) to load those variables into `process.env`.

+# Why?

+Up until recently, google cloud didn't support a convenient way of storing environment variables except hardcoding them in files that were likely to go into source control.

+datastore-env was created as a simple way to bootstrap applications that were already heavily dependent on `process.env` into the google cloud environment.

+Even though environment variables are now supported, this provides some nifty conveniences.

 # Getting Started

 ```sh